-The CY7C1163KV18, and CY7C1165KV18 are 1.8 V Synchronous Pipelined SRAMs, equipped with QDR II+ architecture.
-Similar to QDR II architecture, QDR II+ architecture consists of two separate ports: the read port and the write port to access the memory array.
+The CY7C1613KV18, and CY7C1615KV18 are 1.8-V synchronous pipelined SRAMs, equipped with QDR® II architecture.
+QDR II architecture consists of two separate ports: the read port and the write port to access the memory array.
 The read port has dedicated data outputs to support read operations and the write port has dedicated data inputs to support write operations.
-QDR II+ architecture has separate data inputs and data outputs to completely eliminate the need to 'turnaround' the data bus that exists with common I/O devices.
-Each port is accessed through a common address bus.
+QDR II architecture has separate data inputs and data outputs to completely eliminate the need to "turn around" the data bus that exists with common I/O devices.
+Each port can be accessed through a common address bus.
 Addresses for read and write addresses are latched on alternate rising edges of the input (K) clock.
-Accesses to the QDR II+ read and write ports are completely independent of one another.
+Accesses to the QDR II read and write ports are completely independent of one another.
 To maximize data throughput, both read and write ports are equipped with DDR interfaces.
-Each address location is associated with four 18-bit words (CY7C1163KV18), or 36-bit words (CY7C1165KV18) that burst sequentially into or out of the device.
-Because data is transferred into and out of the device on every rising edge of both input clocks (K and \overline{K}), memory bandwidth is maximized while simplifying system design by eliminating bus 'turnarounds'.
+Each address location is associated with four (CY7C1613KV18), 18-bit words or 36-bit (CY7C1615KV18) that burst sequentially into or out of the device.
+Because data can be transferred into and out of the device on every rising edge of both input clocks (K and \overline{K} and C and C), memory bandwidth is maximized while simplifying system design by eliminating bus "turnarounds".